 Following the opening of the Center for the Intrepid, the Fund turned toward another critical issue faced by our wounded troops: the treatment of Traumatic Brain Injury (TBI).
 The Fund addressed this need by constructing the National Intrepid Center of Excellence (NICoE).
 NICoE is a 72,000 square foot, two-story facility located on the Navy campus at Bethesda, Maryland, adjacent to the new Walter Reed National Military Medical Center, with close access to the Uniformed Services University, the National Institutes of Health, and the Veterans Health Administration.
 NICoE provides the most advanced services for advanced diagnostics, initial treatment plan and family education, introduction to therapeutic modalities, referral and reintegration support for military personnel and veterans with TBI and psychological health conditions.
 Further, NICoE conducts research, tests new protocols and provides comprehensive training and education to patients, providers and families while maintaining ongoing telehealth follow-up care with patients across the country and throughout the world.
 NICoE was dedicated on June 24th, 2010 and has now begun its critically important work.

 In 2013 the Fund launched a new campaign to extend the care provided at NICoE to more service members suffering TBI and psychological health conditions.
 The Fund will build up to nine “Intrepid Spirit” centers at major military bases around the country.
 These centers will act as satellites to the central NIcoE facility and will allow urgently-needed care to be brought to more troops and closer to home.
 Construction of all nine centers will cost $100 million.
-Over $40 million has been raised to date and the first three centers at Fort Belvoir, VA, Camp Lejeune, NC, and Fort Campbell, KY are now in operation.
-The fourth and fifth centers are now under construction and raising the remaining $60 million will guarantee that additional centers can be built and put into operation to support our wounded heroes in uniform.
+The first five centers are now in operation and the sixth is now under construction.
+Raising the remaining funds will guarantee that additional centers can be built and put into operation to support our wounded heroes in uniform.